With 1.5 million acres planted annually, wheat is Minnesota’s fourth largest crop.

 Phosphate has no negative effect on seed germination and seedling growth.
 Therefore, ample amounts of phosphate can be applied in contact with the seed.

 The amount of nitrogen that can be used with the air seeder is related to soil moisture content at planting.
-Recent trials showed that N rates over 25 lbs. per acre as urea can reduce germination if applied with the wheat using an air seeder when soils are dry.
-By contrast, 75 lbs.
-N per acre as urea caused no emergence problems when soils were wet.
+Recent trials showed that N rates over 25 pounds per acre as urea can reduce germination if applied with the wheat using an air seeder when soils are dry.
+By contrast, 75 pounds N per acre as urea caused no emergence problems when soils were wet.

 Urea fertilizer can present a significant risk of seedling damage when placed in contact with the seed.
-Data in Table 6 summarizes maximum rates of N that can be applied, assuming that soils are not dry at seeding.
-If soils are dry at planting, seeding rates should be reduced to decrease the risk of seeking damage.
+Data in the tables below summarize the maximum rates of N that can be applied, assuming that soils are not dry at seeding.
+If soils are dry at planting, reduce seeding rates to decrease the risk of damage.

-Table 6: Maximum suggested nitrogen fertilizer rates with small grain seed at planting*
+Maximum suggested nitrogen fertilizer rates with small grain seed at planting for air seeder

 ---|---|---|---|---|---|---|---|---|---|

-*based on planter spacing, planter type, and seedbed use.
-Table adapted from E.J.
-Deibert, 1994.
+Tables adapted from Deibert, E.J.
+1994.
 Fertilizer Application with Small Grain Seed at Planting.
-North Dakota State Univ.
+N Dakota State Univ.
 Ext.
 Publ EB-62.

 ---|---|---|---|---|---|---|